-First Lady Janet Holcomb grew up on a horse farm near Muncie, Indiana, where horses and ponies were her first passion in life.
-Janet rode horses competitively and loved participating in regional shows and 4-H.
+First Lady Janet Holcomb is the wife of Indiana’s 51st Governor Eric Holcomb.
+She grew up on a horse farm near Muncie, Indiana, where horses and ponies were her first passion in life.
+Janet rode competitively and loved participating in regional shows and 4-H.

-Janet also developed a love of the arts, particularly drawing, early in life.
-She went on to complete her bachelor’s and master’s degrees in Fine Arts at Ball State University.
-Janet was active in a number of campus organizations and was a member of a sorority.
+She also developed a love of the arts, particularly drawing, early in life and went on to complete her bachelor’s and master’s degrees in fine arts at Ball State University.
+She was active in a number of campus organizations and was a member of a sorority.
 As a master’s candidate at Ball State, Janet held a graduate assistantship with the David Owsley Museum of Art.

-The daughter and granddaughter of small business owners, Janet often shares that some of her most valuable lessons were learned at the family dinner table.
-Beginning in 2009, Janet served as vice president of her family’s manufacturing business, R&R Engineering, which has been producing and distributing bolts and fasteners across the United States and Canada for nearly 50 years.
-For a decade prior to joining the business, Janet led many record-setting political fundraising efforts at the federal, state, and local level.
-She put her fundraising experience to work for many causes, including veterans groups, social service providers, arts organizations, animal welfare and scouting programs, and she is a member of the Riley Children’s Foundation Board of Directors.
+As the daughter and granddaughter of small business owners, some of her most valuable lessons were learned at the family dinner table.
+Beginning in 2009, she served as vice president of her family’s manufacturing business, R&R Engineering, which has been producing and distributing bolts and fasteners across the U.S. and Canada for 50 years.
+For a decade prior to joining the business, Janet led many record-setting political fundraising efforts at the federal, state, and local levels.
+She has used her fundraising experience to benefit many non-profit organizations, including veterans’ groups, social service providers, animal welfare, arts organizations, and scouting programs.

 Janet's initiatives as First Lady are as broad as her interests.
 They include combating infant mortality, promoting the arts, supporting the state's economic development efforts, and promoting women in business.
 She enjoys encouraging youth organizations such as 4-H and scouting.
 Janet serves on the boards of Riley Children's Foundation, the Hoosier Salon, and the alumni chapter of the Indianapolis FBI Citizens Academy.